Ingeniculture: Why the Room Matters More Than the Model

 The Portable Principle

-Any business could build this.
+Any business could build this — and it’s the approach behind every website I design for clients.
 The method is:

-1. Write down how you work — not aspirationally, but accurately.
-Your rules, your constraints, your tone, your vocabulary.
+Write down how you work — not aspirationally, but accurately.
+Your rules, your constraints, your tone, and your vocabulary.

-2. Give the AI your history — not a summary.
+Give the AI your history — not a summary.
 The actual trail.
-What you decided, what you tried, what failed.
+What you decided, what you tried, and what failed.

 If you started a new session right now with zero preparation, how much would you have to explain before it could do useful work?